Mario & Sonic at the Rio 2016 Olympic Games

-is a 2016 crossover sports video game developed by Sega's Sonic Team and published by Nintendo for the Wii U. A port for the Nintendo 3DS developed by Arzest and Spike Chunsoft was released the same year.
+known as Mario & Sonic at the Rio 2016 Olympic Games: Arcade Edition for the Arcade version is a 2016 crossover sports video game developed by Sega's Sonic Team and published by Nintendo for the Wii U. A port for the Nintendo 3DS developed by Arzest and Spike Chunsoft was released the same year.
 It is the fifth and penultimate installment in the Mario & Sonic at the Olympic Games series.
 The game is officially licensed by the International Olympic Committee, as are the other games in the series.
-It was developed by Sega, with assistance from Arzest and Spike Chunsoft, and published by Nintendo.
-It is the fifth title in the Mario & Sonic at the Olympic Games series.
 The game is a collection of Olympic sports themed mini-games featuring characters from the Mario series and the Sonic the Hedgehog series.
 It was based on the 2016 Summer Olympics.

 The game received generally mixed reviews upon release.
 A sixth (and final) game in the series, Mario & Sonic at the Olympic Games Tokyo 2020, was released as the final installment of the series in November 2019 for the Nintendo Switch.